swisschain/home/README.md

 * On GitHub
   * **Release manager** updates the beta-release description if any issues found while executing the instructions.
   * Once beta-release instructions are completely executed the **Release manager** publishes the beta-release as the `pre-release`.
     * (:question: *should we deploy updates manually as we do it on prod?
-Otherwise it will be hard to be sure that release instruction will work on prod and it's impossible to guarntee service deployment order*).
+Otherwise it will be hard to be sure that release instruction will work on prod and it's impossible to guarantee service deployment order*).
 (Old: *Publishing the release will trigger the deployment of the update to the test environment via GitHub actions*)
 * On Test environment
   * Once the beta release is deployed, **QA Engineer** tests all not tested yet `Stories`/`Bugs` which the beta-release contains.
 * On Jira